 Gesture Description

 1-finger press These gestures can be customized.
-See Gestures (Windows touch-capable devices only) on page 20 for more information.
+See Gestures (Windows touch-capable devic only) on page 20 for more information.

 1-finger swipe left

 1-finger swipe right

 1-finger swipe up

 1-finger swipe down

 3-finger tap

 3-finger press

 4-finger press

+TIP: For a graphical demonstration of these gestures, select the Gestures panel in the RGS Receiver settings, and then select See gestures tutorial.

 NOTE: Some gestures are disabled when the virtual mouse is enabled.